 per-feature – when a client pays a price for specific features it uses

 The most popular virtual data room pricing models used by providers are tiered, per-user, and per-feature.
-Each of these pricing models has its pros and cons, therefore, when choosing a VDR provider pay attention to its focus when developing a product (usually this can be gleaned from the provider’s marketing materials).
+Each of these pricing models has its pros and cons, therefore, when choosing among virtual data room providers pay attention to its focus when developing a product (usually this can be gleaned from the provider’s marketing materials).
 Also pay attention to the features or value that the product provides to its users (think of 64 GB of memory or virtual data room unlimited storage vs. a thousand songs in your pocket).

-No matter what pricing model you choose, most VDR providers provide a free trial that allows you to test the virtual data room software first before paying to use it or to use virtual data room cost comparison tools to make the right choice.
+No matter what pricing model you choose, most data room services provide a free trial that allows you to test the virtual data room software first before paying to use it or to use virtual data room cost comparison tools to make the right choice.